BoMartinez/20200905-ds4a-project/06. entregables/01 Project Scoping.md

 | SUBENTRASERA        | INTEGER | Quantity of passengers that board the vehicle through the back door               |
 | BAJANDELANTERA      | INTEGER | Quantity of passengers that alight the vehicle through the front door             |
 | BAJANTRASERA        | INTEGER | Quantity of passengers that alight the vehicle through the back door              |

+* The latitude and longitude coordinates are displayed in the WGS84 standard.

 We also have the data of the number of passengers who board the bus, either by the entrance or exit door.
 Each event is georeferenced with the information of the bus GPS and the route they are doing.